 ISO Range & Why It Matters

 After getting to know what is ISO in photography, you need to start off with ISO Range and why it is important.
-To explain why ISO range matters, I first need to explain what is considered as good ISO range.
+To explain why ISO range matters, I first need to explain what is considered a good ISO range.
 Also, You might be tempted to think that as higher the ISO can go, the better.
 While that isn’t completely wrong, it is not exactly correct either.

 What is ISO Range?

-Range is defined from the lowest ISO value your camera can achieve to the highest ISO value it can go up to.
+The range is defined from the lowest ISO value your camera can achieve to the highest ISO value it can go up to.
 For example, an ISO range of 100-3200 means that the camera has a minimum ISO value of 100 and from there it can go up to a maximum ISO of 3200.
 This is also referred to as the Native ISO range.

 Low ISO & High ISO

 Now, to be specified as having a good ISO range, the camera needs to have both, great lower and higher ISO ranges.
 Most of the cameras these days come with a minimum ISO range of 100 while some higher-end flagship devices may go lower at 64 or even 50.
 Some latest smartphones can even go as low as 25.
-The brighter the subject/ambiance is, the lower on the ISO scale you should go.
+The brighter the subject/ambience is, the lower on the ISO scale you should go.

 As far as high ISO is considered, as soon you start moving beyond 800, it starts going on the higher side.
 Although going higher significantly brightens your photo, it can also increase the amount of digital noise.
 As high as you go, the more digital noise is introduced.
 Modern cameras can go up to 12800 or 25600 with the extended range going up to 25600, 51200, or even 102400.